Kubeflow model serving API setup

-This guide explains how to build a machine learning pipeline using the KakaoCloud Kubeflow environment and serve the generated model as a web API.
+This tutorial explains how to build a machine learning pipeline using a sample dataset in the Kubeflow environment on KakaoCloud, and serve the trained model as a web API.

 - Estimated time: 20 minutes